 “I really like the combo buttons, but I didn’t like how fast the buttons on my other units would wear out and stop working.
 I don’t have that problem with my Dogtra units."

-From a technical standpoint, Jeff is a firm believer in the importance of the e-collar and feels theres a definite misunderstanding of e-collars in the general consumer market.
+From a technical standpoint, Jeff is a firm believer in the importance of the e-collar and feels there's a definite misunderstanding of e-collars in the general consumer market.

 “E-collars get a bad reputation because of accessibility and lack of knowledge.
-Almost all of the bad things I hear people say about e-collars comes from lack of knowledge.
+Almost all of the bad things I hear people say about e-collars come from a lack of knowledge.
 People don’t understand that the e-collar is to reinforce known commands.
 Too many times, people just go to the store and slap any e-collar on their dog and just expect it to work.
-A lot of my job is to be an educator to owners on proper use of the e-collar."
+A lot of my job is to be an educator to owners on the proper use of the e-collar."